 When looking at a source, the author's name should be on the cover of a book or in this case, for a journal, it should be on the first page.
 Then take this name and add it in the following format: surname first, initials first and any middle name.
 In this case it would be Black, E. L.

 The year of source is usually near the front of the book or article as seen below.
-If you can't find a year you can use (nd) for not dated.
+If you cannot find a year you can use (nd) for not dated.
 In this case it is: (2020)

 The title of a source should be immediately apparent, in terms of a journal article it is usually in bold at the top of the source.
 In this case it is: 'Instructional design for single information literacy sessions'